2022 Palestinian Non-Resident Fellows

 Listen to Mr. Abusalim discuss his background, his research, his analysis of this moment in time and Palestinian history, and his plans for 2022 as an FMEP fellow in this episode of “Occupied Thoughts,” FMEP’s podcast series, recorded on February 17, 2022.

 To read more about FMEP’s Palestinian Non-resident Fellowship, launched in 2022, please click here.

 Additional 2022 FMEP Fellows

 Peter Beinart is a Non-Resident Fellow at the Foundation for Middle East Peace.
-He is also a Professor of Journalism and Political Science at the City University of New York, a Contributing opinion writer at the New York Times, an Editor-at-Large at Jewish Currents, and a CNN Political Commentator.
+He is also a Professor of Journalism and Political Science at the City University of New York, a Contributing opinion writer at the New York Times, an Editor-at-Large at Jewish Currents, and an MSNBC Political Commentator.